techmyth/techmyth.github.io/content/posts/ontap-mediator-install-and-setup.en.md

 Today I will be talking a bit about how to install and configure the `Ontap Mediator` application that is used as an alternate way to validate the health status of a cluster collection.
 To set up the role of this application I will use as reference the NetApp portal documentation:

-> ONTAP Mediator provides an alternate health path to the peer cluster, with the intercluster LIFs providing the other health path.
-With the Mediator’s health information, clusters can differentiate between intercluster LIF failure and site failure.
+> ONTAP Mediator provides an alternate health path to the peer cluster, with the `intercluster` LIFs providing the other health path.
+With the Mediator’s health information, clusters can differentiate between `intercluster` LIF failure and site failure.
 When the site goes down, Mediator passes on the health information to the peer cluster on demand, facilitating the peer cluster to fail over.
-With the Mediator-provided information and the intercluster LIF health check information, ONTAP determines whether to perform an auto failover, if it is failover incapable, continue or stop.
+With the Mediator-provided information and the `intercluster` LIF health check information, ONTAP determines whether to perform an auto failover, if it is failover incapable, continue or stop.

 [Role of ONTAP Mediator](https://docs.netapp.com/us-en/ontap/smbc/smbc_intro_role_of_mediator.html)

 This application can be used in `MetroCluster` scenarios as well as with `SnapMirror Business Continuity` (SM-BC) technology.
-As of ONTAP 9.8, SnapMirror Business Continuity (SM-BC) can be used to protect applications with LUNs, allowing applications to migrate transparently, ensuring business continuity in the event of a disaster.
+As of ONTAP 9.8, SnapMirror Business Continuity (SM-BC) can be used to protect applications with `LUNs`, allowing applications to migrate transparently, ensuring business continuity in the event of a disaster.
 SM-BC uses `SnapMirror Synchronous` technology that allows data to be replicated to the target as soon as it is written to the source volume.

 ![Text](/img/rtaImage-1.webp#center)